WMI - Lorain, OH

 Heisner left the corporation in 1946 and Wesley Goodell, a long time operator at the station, took over as chief engineer.
 However, by the late 1960s an article in the Lorain Ohio Journal indicates that WMI was in financial trouble due to declining use of the station.
 In the article Goodell is quoted as saying that the main factor in the decline was the corresponding decline in the number of ships on the lakes.
 "Right after World II" Goodell said, "there were 400 vessels on the American side of the lakes.
 That number has dwindled to about 200 now he says, "and becomes fewer each year, as newer and larger ships replace older, smaller ones."
 As the use of WMI's HF service declined Goodell, LEC President Jack Cain (and surely others also ??) conceived and implemented the automated VHF-FM network that extended LEC's life by a number of years.
 Details below and a more complete story here.
 Lorain engineers received several patents for marine radio-telephone inventions including these:

 Some of the more significant dates of the corporation's history include 1934 and 1940 when it played vital parts In Lake storms and disasters, and 1938 when an FCC examiner finally approved the plan for HF AM Ship-to-Shore radiotelephone communication.
-In 1951 the corporation started VHF-FM phone service on the lakes.
-(When did WMI start SSB operation?)
+In 1951 the corporation started VHF-FM phone service on the lakes, but ufortunately we don't know when WMI started SSB operation.

 The Interlake Steamship Company's July 1958 Interlake Log has a four page article about WMI.